LiranOG/Granite/viz/vortex_eternity/README.md

 > [!IMPORTANT]
 >### 🛠️ Status & Developer’s Note
 >
->***VORTEX ETERNITY*** was born out of a spontaneous and intense 48-hour development sprint.
+>***VORTEX*** was born out of a spontaneous and intense 48-hour development sprint.
 While I have pushed the limits to ensure the engine is physically realistic, numerically stable, and architecturally sound, it is important to note that it is not yet "100% perfect."
 >
 >In such a rapid development cycle, minor bugs or edge-case anomalies may exist.
 However, every line of code was written with a commitment to high-fidelity physics and maximum performance.
 I am currently balancing the simultaneous development of both the **GRANITE** backend and the **VORTEX** frontend, along with several other critical subsystems.
 >